 Hurricanes and tropical storms are most likely to form during hurricane season, which is from June to November each year.
-Each storm's path is predicted on a case-by-case basis which allows scientists to be able to consider information from the specific storm as well as what is known about the conditions of the atmosphere and the ocean (University Corporation for Atmospheric Research 2022); refer to Figure 4.3.7-14 for historic hurricane tracks through Burlington County.
+Each storm's path is predicted on a case-by-case basis which allows scientists to be able to consider information from the specific storm as well as what is known about the conditions of the atmosphere and the ocean (University Corporation for Atmospheric Research 2022).

-Figure 4.3.7-9 and Figure 4.3.7-10 display the wind impacts from the 100- and 500-year Mean Return Period events.
-As displayed in Figure 4.3.7-9, the peak wind gusts experienced for the eastern portion of Burlington County is associated with a Category 2 hurricane, while the western side of the County experiences wind gusts associated with a Category 1 hurricane for the 100-year MRP.
-Conversely, as shown in Figure 4.3.7-10, the peak wind gusts experienced for the eastern portion of Burlington County is associated with a Category 1 hurricane, while the western side of the County experiences wind gusts associated with a Category 2 hurricane for the 500-year MRP.
+Figure 4.3.7-9 and Figure 4.3.7-10 display wind impacts from the 100- and 500-year mean return period (MRP) events.
+For the 100-year MRP, eastern Burlington County experiences Category 2 hurricane peak wind gusts and the western side of the County experiences Category 1 hurricane peak wind gusts.
+For the 500-year MRP, the peak wind gusts for the eastern County are associated with a Category 1 hurricane, and the western side of the County experiences wind gusts associated with a Category 2 hurricane.